 Humans are almost programmed to fear the unknown.
 To be worried and stressed about it.
 So if you share in my feelings then that’s pretty normal.
 It’s all part of our biology.

 When I started this post (and to make myself feel a little better) I ran a little Twitter poll.
 82% said they’ve experienced pre-travel nerves before.
 44% said they experience it before almost every trip.

 It is absolutely nothing to be ashamed of.

 And much like why I’m writing this post – a problem shared is a problem halved.
 I’m also hoping for a little reassurance that none of my worries are likely to come true.

 Because honestly, I know they’re not likely to happen.
 But that doesn’t make me any less nervous in case I’m the unlucky one who it does happen to.

 Travelling is not always easy.
 As cliché as it sounds, if it was easy everyone would be doing it.
-So, if you’re like me and are sat at home before a big trip (or even a small one) feeling nervous about the whole thing then that is nothing to be ashamed of.
+So, if you’re like me and are sat at home before a big trip (or even a small one) feeling nervous about the whole thing then don not worry, you’re not alone!

 And if you are feeling a bit worried feel free to come chat to me – we can worry together!
 Or if you happen to be one of these mysterious people who doesn’t get nervous please tell us your secrets!

 I would love to hear about your experiences of pre-travel nerves.
 What you do to overcome them, any of your best advice.
 Or equally, I’m always dying for more interrail tips and advice so share those too!